Amitai Etzioni: Personal life

 After graduating with his PhD, Etzioni then remained in the United States to pursue a career as an academic and public intellectual.
 He became an American citizen in 1963, shortly after he was elected to the board of Americans for Democratic Action.
-Etzioni met a fellow student named Chava while studying sociology in Israel.
+Etzioni met a fellow student named Hava Horowitz while studying sociology in Israel.
 They married in 1953.
-Etzioni and Chava relocated to the United States in 1957.
-They had two sons together: Ethan (born 1958) and Oren (born 1962).
-In 1964, Chava and Etzioni divorced and she returned to Israel.
+Etzioni and Hava relocated to the United States in 1957.
+They had two sons together: Ethan (born 1958) and Oren (born 1964).
+In 1964, Hava and Etzioni divorced and she returned to Israel.
 In his autobiography, Etzioni wrote that the divorce was one of his "gravest personal failures.
 We should have found a way."

 In 1966, Etzioni married Mexican scholar Minerva Morales.
 They had three sons: Michael, David, and Benjamin.
 Morales was raised Catholic, but converted to Judaism, Etzioni's religion.
 On 20 December 1985, Minerva was killed in a car crash.
-Etzioni has written of his considerable grief over her death and that of his son Michael, who died of a heart attack in 2006, leaving behind a pregnant wife and a son.
-On 6 November 1992, Etzioni married Patricia Kellogg.
+Etzioni wrote of his considerable grief over her death and that of his son Michael, who died of a heart attack in 2006, leaving behind a pregnant wife and a son.
+In 1992, Etzioni married Patricia Kellogg.

 Etzioni provided a personal account of his work and life in a memoir called My Brother's Keeper.
-He has augmented this account with an essay about losing his voice called "My Kingdom for a Wave."
+He augmented this account with an essay about losing his public voice called "My Kingdom for a Wave."
 He revealed his early childhood experiences to be the source of his feelings against war and aggression in a short video, called "The Making of a Peacenik."